Bacteria under a microscrope

 Clinician burnout can be attributed to many factors in the health care field.
 The U.S. Department of Health and Human Services points to excessive workloads, administrative burdens, scheduling conflicts and lack of organizational support as examples.

-MUSC Health is combatting this issue by piloting ambient AI technology with a clear focus on improving clinician well-being and restoring the joy of practicing medicine.
+MUSC Health is combating this issue by piloting ambient AI technology with a clear focus on improving clinician wellbeing and restoring the joy of practicing medicine.

-Kaitlyn Torrence, executive director of MUSC Health Solutions, says her team identifies pain points in health care and uses creative solutions, like DAX, to help.
-"We are beginning to enhance the MUSC clinical toolbelt, aiming to maximize accessibility to sought-after resources, technologies, and programs that equip our care teams to deliver optimal care to every patient," she said.
+Kaitlyn Torrence, executive director of MUSC Health Solutions, said her team identifies pain points in health care and uses creative solutions, like DAX, to help.
+“We are beginning to enhance the MUSC clinical toolbelt, aiming to maximize accessibility to sought-after resources, technologies and programs that equip our care teams to deliver optimal care to every patient,” she said.

 Doctor holding cell phone